dolmades/dolmades-cli/README.md

 ```
 ./cook edna_harvey_the_breakout:en.dolma
 ```
-The java installation will fail and leave a broken dolmade.
+The java installation will fail and leave a broken dolma.
 First, we need to figure out interactively what needs to be done:
 ```
 ./dolmades debug edna_harvey_the_breakout:en.dolma